ddahan/poc-microservice/README.md

   -d '{"name": "Alice", "email": "alice@example.com"}'
 ```

-This should:
+This will:

-- Insert into user-db
+- Insert the user into the User Service’s SQLite DB
-- Publish user_created event to RabbitMQ
+- Publish a `user_created` event to RabbitMQ (`notification_dispatch` queue)
-- Consume event in Order service
+- Trigger the Notification Service to forward the event to `order_events`
-- Insert into order-db snapshot table (order_users)
+- Order Service will store a **snapshot** of the user in its own DB